NSS-Data-Instructional-Stuff/data_science/Python/projects/geospatial_api_project/README.md

     b.
 Now, build a Poisson regression model with target variable the rate of burglaries and predictor variable the median income.
 (Don't forget to offset by the population).

     c.
 Finally, try out a negative binomial model.
 To get started with a negative binomial model, you can check out [this tutorial](https://timeseriesreasoning.com/contents/negative-binomial-regression-model/).

     d.
 How do your models compare?
+Hint: the fit models have an AIC attribute.

+6. Prepare a short presentation (<10 minutes) of your findings.

 Additional Resources for Generalized Linear Models:
 * DataCamp - [Generalized Linear Models in Python](https://learn.datacamp.com/courses/generalized-linear-models-in-python)